ALIZY Investors Have Opportuni - GuruFocus.com

 PR Newswire

-BENSALEM, Pa., March 28, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Allianz SE ("Allianz" or the "Company") (OTC: ALIZY, ALIZF).
+LOS ANGELES, March 29, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Allianz SE ("Allianz" or the "Company") (OTC: ALIZY, ALIZF).

 Class Period: March 9, 2018 – May 17, 2022